eipm/DispatcherSuite/kafka-service/doc/SCHEDULERS.md

         actions:
           - trigger: echo "hello from delay job2"
 ````
 Each job is executed X time after the previous execution is completed.
-The interval X between two executions configured in `when` is in milliseconds.
+The interval X between two executions specified in `when` is in milliseconds.

 ### Cron Scheduler
 Sample configuration: